 At Mack & Santana Law Offices, P.C., we recognize that nonmarital claims can be difficult to understand and trace in divorce proceedings.
 We have extensive experience helping individuals protect their financial interests by proving and defending against nonmarital claims.

-What Is A Nonmarital Claim?
+What is a Nonmarital Claim?

-What Happens when Nonmarital Property Increases in Value During the Marriage
+What Happens When Nonmarital Property Increases in Value During the Marriage

-Complex questions arise as to what happens if the nonmarital property increases in value during the marriage and whether all, none or a portion of that increase is marital.
+Complex questions arise as to what happens if nonmarital property increases in value during the marriage and whether all, none, or a portion of that increase is marital.
 Determining the nonmarital property can be difficult when that property has changed or been used to purchase other property.
 These complexities can be especially true when the nonmarital property was a business or businesses owned by a spouse.

 Proving and Defending Against Nonmarital Claims

-The spouse seeking to make a nonmarital claim has the burden of proving the asset is nonmarital, and it is important to have attorneys who know what evidence and possible experts it takes to make the claim.
+The spouse seeking to make a nonmarital claim has the burden of proving the asset is nonmarital, and it is important to have attorneys who know what evidence and experts it takes to make the claim.
 It is also important to know how to defend against such a claim by understanding when evidence is weak or not sufficient to support a claim.
 Our attorneys have extensive experience in negotiating and litigating nonmarital claims.

 Protecting an Asset’s Nonmarital Status

 Property can lose its nonmarital status in certain circumstances.
 If nonmarital property is commingled with marital assets, it may become difficult to discern what portion of the asset is nonmarital.
 Sometimes nonmarital assets only lose a portion of their nonmarital characteristics.
-Nonmarital property could become partially classified as marital in certain circumstances such as when money from a marital account is used to make improvements to nonmarital property.
+Nonmarital property could become partially classified as marital in certain circumstances, such as when money from a marital account is used to make improvements to nonmarital property.